 The team of gardeners tending to all the beauty is committed to protecting the environment, by recycling, avoiding the use of chemical weedkillers, and using insects for pest control.

 One of my favorite things to do is to get a banana and Nutella crêpe at one of the food stands in the gardens and find a place to sit and enjoy!

-Summer in the Gardens are super fun!
-Fête des Tuileries comes to town full of attractions, rides (my favorite is the ferris wheel for great views of Paris) and treats like and candy floss (that’s cotton candy).
+Summer in the Gardens is super fun!
+Fête des Tuileries comes to town full of attractions, rides (my favorite is the Ferris wheel for great views of Paris) and treats like and candy floss (that’s cotton candy).

 The pond in the Tuileries Garden, just across the street from the Louvre Museum, where you can rent toy sailboat to sail!